MadAnalysis/madanalysis5/tools/SampleAnalyzer/Interfaces/substructure/README.md

 #endif
 ```
-For the purposes of this example `test.cpp` will not be used; hence can be removed.
-We will only modify `test.h`
+For the purposes of this example `test.cpp` is not be used and can hence be
-file from now on.
+removed.
+We will only modify `test.h` from now on.

 [Back to top](#outline)

 ## SoftDrop:

-First one need to create the private `softdrop` object to be able to access it thorough different functions
+First we need to create a private `softdrop` object to be able to access it
-within `test` class
+thorough the different functions of the `test` class
 ```c++
 private:
     Substructure::SoftDrop softDrop;
 ```
-Then during the `Initialize` function this can be called as follows;
+Then during the `Initialize` function, it can be called as
 ```c++
 virtual bool Initialize(const MA5::Configuration& cfg, const std::map<std::string,std::string>& parameters)
 {